cneuhart/moodtune-012-05/README.md

 # moodtune-012-05

-*moodtune* is a music generation application that allows users to input their mood or general situation and get back a tailored music recommendation playlist that they can add to their spotify account.
+*moodtune* is a music recommendation application that allows users to input their mood or general situation and get back a tailored music recommendation playlist that they can add to their spotify account.

 ## Contributors
 * Conner Neuhart